Entropy-Based Characterization of Fluctuations in Stochastically Perturbed Integrable Hamiltonian Systems: Strong Entropy Convergence of Accumulated Fluctuations

 Our proof is complete now. \end{proof}

-\begin{remark} In fact, the Bernoulli sequence $\left\{B_{n}\right\}_{n=1}^{\infty}$ can be also fulfilled with different probability parameters just like in Proposition 3.2, which will not actually affect the result of Proposition 3.3, as long as the condition $\lim_{n \to \infty}\sum_{i=1}^{n}\left(\eta_{i}^{2}+p_{i}\left(1-p_{i}\right)\right)=\infty$ is set.
-Since deriving our final conclusion requires focusing on the sequence involving independent and identically distributed $\left\{B_{n}\right\}_{n=1}^{\infty}$, we will proceed with our analysis of such kind of sequence, aided by Proposition 3.1 and Proposition 3.3. \end{remark}
+\begin{remark} In fact, the Bernoulli sequence $\left\{B_{n}\right\}_{n\in\mathbb{N}^{+}}$ can be also fulfilled with different probability parameters just like in Proposition 4.2, which will not actually affect the result of Proposition 4.3, as long as the condition $\lim_{n \to \infty}\sum_{i=1}^{n}\left(\eta_{i}^{2}+p_{i}\left(1-p_{i}\right)\right)=\infty$ is set.
+Since deriving our final conclusion requires focusing on the sequence involving independent and identically distributed $\left\{B_{n}\right\}_{n\in\mathbb{N}^{+}}$, we will proceed with our analysis of such kind of sequence, aided by Proposition 4.1 and Proposition 4.3. \end{remark}

-It is worth noting that not all lattice-valued random variables admit an explicit decomposition of the form $\hat{\omega}_{n}=V_{n}+B_{n}$.
-To address this limitation, we generalize the approach via the Bernoulli part decomposition like in \cite{MR4687403}.
-Specifically, for any lattice variable defined on $\Xi$ with $l=1$, we write:
+It is worth noting that not all lattice-valued random variables admit an explicit decomposition of the form $\tilde{\theta}_{n}=V_{n}+B_{n}$.
+To address this limitation, for any lattice variable defined on $\Xi$ with $l=1$, we write:

 which is fulfilled with probability mass function $p_{n}$, where $V_{n}\in \mathbb{Z}$, $B_{n}\sim\mathrm{Bern}\left(1/2\right)$ and $W_{n}\sim\mathrm{Bern}\left(q_{n}\right)$, and they are independent of each other.
-Here, (23) is explicitly decomposed into the lattice part $\left\{V_{n}\right\}_{n =1}^{\infty}$ and independent Bernoulli noise $\left\{B_{n}\right\}_{n=1}^{\infty}$, the sequence $\left\{W_{n}\right\}_{n=1}^{\infty}$ plays the role of determining whether a Bernoulli component exists in the distribution of the independent (not necessarily identically distributed) sequence $\left\{\hat{\omega}_{n}\right\}_{n=1}^{\infty}$.
+Here, (4.19) is explicitly decomposed into the lattice part $\left\{V_{n}\right\}_{n \in\mathbb{N}^{+}}$ and independent Bernoulli noise $\left\{B_{n}\right\}_{n\in\mathbb{N}^{+}}$, the sequence $\left\{W_{n}\right\}_{n\in\mathbb{N}^{+}}$ plays the role of determining whether a Bernoulli component exists in the distribution of the independent (not necessarily identically distributed) sequence $\left\{\tilde{\theta}_{n}\right\}_{n\in\mathbb{N}^{+}}$.
 If we denote $p_{V_{i},W_{i}}$ as the joint probability mass function of $V_{i}$ and $W_{i}$, then it can be deduced that for $k\in \mathbb{Z}$ and $i=1,2,\cdots,n$,